 Brazilian aircraft manufacturer Embraer was involved in numerous bribery scandals in recent years , the most prominent of which was for a 2010 payment of $1.65 million conducted by one of its former executives Colin Steven to a long-serving Aramco employee, to persuade the oil company to buy three E170 aircrafts.
-Indeed, Aramco purchased the aircrafts, and after the case gained public attention in 2016, the Saudi company announced in a statement that it had conducted an internal investigation which confirmed the involvement of its employee, leading to his termination from the company, and the end of its current and future dealings with Embraer.
+Indeed, Aramco purchased the aircrafts, and after the case gained public attention in 2016, the Saudi company announced in a statement that it had conducted an internal investigation which confirmed the involvement of its employee, leading to ending his employment with the company, and the end of its current and future dealings with Embraer.

 Despite the investigation and the resulting dismissal of the employee, the ex-Aramco employee considers his departure a retirement after serving the company for 35 years, according to one of his social media profiles.

 In response to ARIJ’s questions, Aramco and Embraer confirmed that they had officially stopped any dealings between them since the scandal.

 Scarce information is available in public records about dealings between the two Brazilian giants Petrobras and Embraer, yet the two companies have previous work agreements, including a memorandum of understanding signed in 2014 to apply the aviation industry’s experience with safety standards to the oil and gas sector.

 However, when ARIJ asked Embraer if they had signed any agreements with Petrobras between 2014 and 2016, Embraer responded that they had not.